Energy in Belarus

 Total energy consumption (measured by total primary energy supply) in Belarus was 27.0 Mtoe in 2018, similar to consumption in Norway and Hungary.
 Primary energy use in Belarus was 327 TWh or 34 TWh per million persons in 2008.

 Primary energy use per capita in Belarus in 2009 (34 MWh) was slightly more than in Portugal (26 MWh) and about half of the use in Belgium (64 MWh) or Sweden (62 MWh).

+Electricity consumed in 2021 was 32.67 billion kWh, 3,547 kWh per capita.

 Overview

 Power plants

-The Astravets Nuclear Power Plant is under construction, with the first unit of two expected to come online in 2020.
+The Astravets Nuclear Power Plant became operational in 2020.
+In 2024, it produced 15.7 TWh of electricity generating up to 40% of the country's supply.

 Natural gas

 The country is one of the world’s largest importers of natural gas with estimates for 2018 being about 17 Mtoe (20 billion cubic metres [bcm]) of natural gas, making it the leading importer among the so-called EU4Energy countries: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
 In 2018 almost all generated electricity came from natural gas (97%, or 39 terawatt hours [TWh]).
 In 1990, the IEA reported natural gas as constituting 52% of electricity generation, with oil generating 48%.

 There are two large gas pipes running through Belarus, the Yamal–Europe pipeline and Northern Lights.
 In addition there is the Minsk–Kaliningrad Interconnection that connects to Kaliningrad.

+In 2021 18.64 billion m3 were consumed with 0.06 billion produced, the rest imported.

 Oil

 Belarus is a large oil refiner, listed 36th in the world, at 19 Mt of oil products in 2018 by the IEA.
 It has two refineries and oil pipelines built during the Soviet era including the Mozyr Oil Refinery.

+Oil consumed in 2021 amounted to 49.13m barrels with 12.52 m barrels produced, the rest imported.

 Renewable energy

-Renewable energy generation accounted for 6% of Belarus’s energy in 2018, mostly from biofuels and waste.
+Renewable energy generation accounted for 6% of Belarus’s energy in 2018, rising to 8% in 2020, mostly from biofuels and waste.
 Renewables share in electricity generation was 2% in 2018 (0.8 TWh).

+Renewable energy includes wind, solar, biomass and geothermal energy sources.